kod-kristoff/strtod/README.md

 ## Minimum Supported Rust Version

-This library supports Rust version `1.37.0`.
+This library supports Rust version `1.16.0`.
+Every change of the MSRV is done with a minor version bump.

 ## License